 Memetic Molester: In the name of science, Mao will grope you.
 The fact that he actually does grope Almaz doesn't help his case.
 Neither does his heavy breathing and panting, which either sounds like he's masturbating (English) or having an orgasm (Japanese).

 Moral Event Horizon: The details of Super Hero Aurum's plot in episode 8 (including causing the death of his #1 fan) certainly qualifies.
 The cast agrees.

 Raspberyl points this trope out when she lectures Mao in episode 7.

 Mao crosses it in the bad ending when he gives in to his Superpowered Evil Side and decides to destroy humanity.

 Most Annoying Sound: Geoffrey's Japanese voice, which is annoyingly high pitched.
 It doesn't help that he speaks so slowly.

 Scrappy Mechanic: Like previous Disgaea games, the key to becoming truly powerful lies in reincarnations.
 Unlike previous games, the cost of reincarnating doubles each time you do, making the heights of power prohibitively expensive pretty quickly.

-Unfortunate Implications: Marjoly has an ability called "Oh, Marjoly", where she delivers a long and deadly kiss to her opponent wich for some reason deals massive damage.
+Squick: Marjoly has an ability called "Oh, Marjoly", where she delivers a long and deadly kiss to her opponent which for some reason deals massive damage.
 However, due to the size of Baal, whenever she uses this ability on him, her head ends up at crotch height.
 Unintentional, maybe, but it's very hard to ignore.